Ecuador country profile

 - From the section Latin America & Caribbean

-Ecuador is a patchwork of ethnic, regional and racial identities - a complex legacy of its indigenous and colonial past.
+Ecuador - the world's biggest exporter of bananas - is a patchwork of ethnic identities, a complex legacy of its indigenous and colonial past.

 Long the heartland of a series of native Andean civilisations, it was taken over by the Peru-centred Inca Empire in the 15th century, and then Spanish conquistadors a century later.